PKP Cargo: Sidings

 PKP Cargo Group operates more than 30 railway sidings for a dozen or so customers in six Provinces of Poland.
 They include the largest companies on the Polish and European mining, steel processing and power generation markets.
 The number of sidings handled by PKP Cargo keeps growing.
 Railway siding operations are carried out by PKP Cargo Service, a member company of PKP Cargo Group.

 Forwarding services

 Within PKP Cargo Corporate Group, forwarding operations are carried out by PS Trade Trans.
 PS Trade Trans is an international logistics operator specialised in railway and road forwarding.
 Aside from that, it offers transshipment and customs services.

 As part of its operations, Trade Trans offers rail forwarding services (using its own rolling stock), road forwarding services, maritime and air transport arrangements, customs services (the company runs a network of 18 customs agencies in Poland and at the EU border), logistics in seaports and inland terminals, warehousing logistics, ferry transport, ferry services between Poland and Scandinavia, oversized and heavy cargo operations, as well as services for non-standard and complex projects.
-The company was involved in the deliveries of materials for the construction of the Stadion Narodowy and the European Solidarity Centre in Gdańsk.
+The company was involved in the deliveries of materials for the construction of the National Stadium in Warsaw and the European Solidarity Centre in Gdańsk.